desaianand1/LeetLoaf/docs/README.md

 ## 🥐 Bakery - Static Site Generator

-A warm & cozy bakery of your solution loaves alongside problem definitions & explanations.
+A warm & cozy bakery of your solution 'loaves' alongside problem definitions & explanations.
-Once a LeetCode submission has been synced to your new GitHub repository, you will be able to interactively browse through your submissions via an auto-generated static site!
+Once a LeetCode submission has been synced to your new GitHub repository, you will be able to browse through your submissions

 > [!CAUTION]
 > WIP.
-Some features are still experimental and will improve & iterate over time.
+Some features are still experimental and will improve over time.

 - [x] Sift through your solutions by topic, difficulty, tags and submitted languages
 - [x] Collate notes, tips and diagrams with your solutions to help prepare for interviews